Te whakamahere haumaru wai inu,

 - assess any risks that are associated with those hazards

-- have regard to any values identified by local authorities under the National Policy Statement for Freshwater Management that relate to a freshwater body that you use as a source of your drinking water supply.
+- have regard to any values identified by local authorities under the National Policy Statement for Freshwater Management (made under the Resource Management Act 1991) that relate to a freshwater body that you use as a source of your drinking water supply.

 This guide on drinking water safety planning covers the importance of risk management in the supply of safe drinking water and provides examples of risk management approaches that can be used as part of the drinking water safety planning process.